BlendedSiteGenerator/Blended/README.md

 `custom_variables = {"software_name": "Blended", "software_version": "5.0"}`

+## Importing from WordPress

+You can import a website and posts from WordPress.
+To do so, export from WordPress using the `Posts` option and download the file to the directory where you want to generate your website.

+Run the command `blended import-wp` and it will prompt you for the name/file path of the file.
+Type in the filename and Blended will create a new website with the information

 ## Pre-Made Templates

 Remember that you can install templates from GitHub using `blended install-template`.